ikurotime/astro-portfolio-2023/src/content/posts/en/tailwind-shadcn-library.md

 - Basic knowledge of React and TypeScript
 - Familiarity with npm/pnpm package management
 - A code editor (VS Code recommended)

+> Note that shacdn depends on radix so there are some classes that you'l need to override in order to fix animations

 ## Step 1: Project Setup